What is an Education, Health and Care Plan?

 An EHC plan is a legal document that describes a child or young person's special educational, health and social care needs.
 It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life.

-In BCP Council we have a graduated response which means that staff in your child's early years setting, school or college will provide the right level of support to meet their special educational needs.
-For most children and young people their needs can be met in their current early years setting, school or college through quality first teaching (also known as universal support) and SEN support (universal plus).
+In BCP Council we have a graduated response .
+This means that your child's early years setting, school or college will provide the right level of support to meet their special educational needs.
+The needs of most children and young people can be met in their current early years setting, school or college through quality first teaching (also known as universal support) or SEN support (universal plus).

 Only a small percentage of children and young people with SEND will require the support of an EHCP.